m2mlight/m2mData/README.md

 You can use these functions inside an C++ code (Arduino or Esp8266) or Python code (Raspberry).
 You can see and example in the file: example_server_functions_with_a_sensor.py.
 If you are using an Arduino is better to use the M2MData library.

+If you are using a GSM/GPRS chip like SIM800L then you can connect to m2mlight.com directly with http commands.
+See example_use_sim800.ino.

 # 2. M2mData Arduino Library

 The m2mData Arduino Library allows you to store and retrieve data of sensors, actuators and alerts to/from m2mlight.
 You can use http or mqtt protocol.

 You need to create a m2mData folder in your Arduino Libraries and download the files: m2mData.h and m2mData.cpp.
-You can see examples of use in the following files: examples_use_m2mdata.ino and examples_use_m2mdata_SIM900.ino.
+You can see examples of use in the following files: examples_use_m2mdata.ino.

-A. When arduino is connected to Internet, you have the following functions:
+When arduino is connected to Internet, you have the following functions:

 a) Sensors: